Check out a new Angular 4 Docker Example that has also been tested with Angular 6 here.

 -u $(id -u $(whoami))?
 The reason is that

-- if we omit it, then all new files will be created as root, so we will get permissions problems later on
+- omitting this option will lead to all new files will be created as root, so we will get permissions problems later on

 - If we use ‘centos’, then the container will complain that he does not find the user ‘centos’ in its passwd file